gregdan3/gregdan3.github.io/pages/toki-pona/sona/mod-pi.md

 The word at the start of the phrase is called the **Head**, after its "head" position in a phrase.
 It can also be called the **Head Noun**.

-We also have a few new **particles**.
+We also have a new **particle**.
 There's some nuance to what that means, now that some of the particles do more than grammatical work, but that can be left for study outside these lessons!

 #### Grammar